 Habakkuk and the Angel

-Langdon realizes that the Habakkuk and the Angel statue (by Bernini) is the first marker on the path.
+Langdon realizes that the Habakkuk and the Angel statue (by Bernini) is the first markers on the path.
 Habakkuk was the prophet who predicted the annihilation of Earth.
 The angel points to the next marker with an outstretched hand (“Let angels guide thee on thy lofty quest”).
-Langdon figures out that the next marker is in St. Peter’s Square
+Langdon figures out that the next marker is in St. Peter’s Square.

 3rd Location (St. Peter’s Square)